coding-heresy/jormungandr/README.md

 * **Always** use exceptions, and rely on RAII for error handling

 ### Time Point and Duration Handling
+## Exception Handling

+Exceptions are a very controversial topic among practitioners of software engineering.
+From experience, the combination of exceptions and RAII can be used as a secret C++ superweapon for code correctness but this requires good does of both (healthy) paranoia and discipine.
+It should also be noted that this claim is made for the use case of writing programs meant to be run on fairly powerful hardware (especially services) that are not safety-critical (i.e. not military/aerospace or medical) and that performance deficiencies in the runtime process of handling exceptions can be a problem in some rare cases (although there is evidence that this could be substantially improved, which will hopefully be undertaken at some point based on the core C++ precept of "you should only have to pay for what you use").

+### Using RAII Effectively

+This requires a change of mindset.
+Engineers often seem to look at code through the lens of trying to understand which parts of the code (i.e. specific lines and function calls) can fail and how to handle such failures close to their source.
+Consider the idea that this approach is incorrect because it ignores the vast complexity of the failures that can occur in modern distributed system and the futility of trying to handle all such failures.
+In particular, engineers should never expect to understand which functions will throw exceptions (with the obvious _exception_ of functions marked as `noexcept`).
+Instead, it should be assumed that **every** line can throw an exception and that the only course of action in 99% of cases is allow that exception to propagate up the stack through the normal unwinding mechanism.
+RAII (and classes like `boost::scope_exit`, `absl::Cleanup` and `jmg::Cleanup` specifically) should be used to insert code that will perform necessary actions regardless of how a scope is exited.
+As an example, consider the case where some inconsistency has been temporarily introduced into a data structure but will be resolved later in the scope.
+In order to prevent excetions from transforming this inconsistency into corruption, an instance of `jmg::Cleanup` should be created **immediately** after the inconsistency is introduced and should contain code to undo the changes.
+Once the normal program flow has eliminated the inconsistency, the cleanup object's `cancel()` member function should be called.
+The key here is to carefully identify all cases of inconsistency (paranoia) and to apply the RAII cleanup strategy to each of them (discipline).

+### Exception Sink Points

+Effective use of RAII eliminates the need to use `try`/`catch` haphazardly throughout the program, but exceptions should also not be allowed to propagate without any control in order to avoid having programs randomly explode.
+In fact, programs generally have sections of code where it is "natural" to employ `try` along with `catch` blocks that cover **all** possible thrown classes (AKA exception sinks):
+* The `main` function - wrap the entire body, or just use the server framework provided by Jormungandr to avoid having to worry about this and the subtle problems that system signals can cause.
+* Thread worker functions - again, wrap the entire body, but care is required due to the subtle case of the `std::thread` constructor throwing an exception and this should always be considered when creating threads.
+* Message handlers - when an exception occurs while a service is handling a message such as an RPC, the best approach is to wrap the handler body and drop the message on the floor after logging an error or failing a span.
+This can often even handle the case of the dreaded `std::bad_alloc` despite the common assumption that it should be a death sentence for a program.
+That's only the case when there is a memory leak, and engineers should be aware of the possibility that **ulimit** (or similar) might be employed to strictly control memory limits instead of relying on the Out of Memory Killer.
+The gold standard here is to preallocate an error response that can be sent back to the client in all but the most catastrophic of failures.
+* Callbacks - the superset of message handlers, and very common in services written to be asynchronous for better performance.
+The usual approach applies here, although there is often the added difficulty of correctly propagating failure information across thread boundaries, especially in the case where _promise_ and _future_ are not being used.
+It is often preferable to take the extra effort to do this instead of e.g. relying on a timeout handler to deliver a generic failure message back to the client.

 Internally, time points should **always** be represented using `jmg::TimePoint` and `jmg::Duration`, respectively. `jmg::TimePoint`